 Jill Hall came to Unitarian Universalism as a young adult and became involved in Religious Education/Exploration shortly thereafter.
 She has filled many different RE roles in the various congregations she has been involved in; leading Religious Exploration groups for children, youth and adults, providing nursery care, leading worship, storytelling, serving on the RE committee and as DRE for two different congregations.
 Jill finds that her own faith development is continually expanded, refined and challenged through her work with young UUs.
 Jill has been KUUC’s DRE since 2014 and works in a local elementary school in special education.
 She lives in Keene with her husband, three children and one very shaggy dog.

-2:30-4:30 Neighboring Faiths group meets in the Alliance Room.
-Today we explore Unitarian Universalism.
-An adult helper is needed.
+2:30-4:30pm, Neighboring Faiths group meets in the Alliance Room.
+Today we will explore the origins and beliefs of Islam.

-Children remain in the sanctuary this morning for our annual Multigenerational Service of Remembrance.
-Please see the description elsewhere in the Messenger for more information.
+Children will remain in the sanctuary this morning for our Multigenerational Solstice Celebration.

 This autumn, Keene UU Church (KUUC) is offering middle school youth the opportunity to engage personally with the faith traditions in our community and to go beyond tolerance of religious diversity to a deeper understanding and appreciation of multiculturalism.
 Participants will learn about world religions, their origins, beliefs and practices, and engage with faiths by visiting houses of worship or hosting conversations with believers.
 By combining two established curricula, Neighboring Faiths (UUA, 1997) and Building Bridges (Tapestry of Faith, 2013), the adult facilitators of this group will support the participants in choosing faiths they would like to explore (learn about) and engage with (visit or host representatives).
 Program goals for participants include increasing knowledge of religions practiced around the world and locally; reflecting on what is unique and universal in religious experience; exploring their own values and deepening their spiritual search; and fostering acceptance of religious diversity and the diversity of followers within individual religions.
 While this is a Unitarian Universalist program, participants from other faith traditions or no current faith tradition are all welcome.
 Differences of experience and opinion will be respected, and participants will practice both connecting with others and disagreeing with respect and civility.